sin3point14/TearingComponent/README.md

-# MyAwesomeComponents
+# TeraingComponent

-This plugin shows a good and basic SOFA plugin example.
-It illustrates how to structure the plugin and implements new codes from the core of SOFA.
+A plugin implementing basic tearing of TriangularFEM components in SOFA